Keilub/helloitscaleb/content/projects/4-script.md

 ##### the solution
 ## A Collaborative Process
 The project began with a collaborative effort.
 SEPRO's water quality scientists, portfolio leaders, and our design team all participated in this evolving process.
-Scientists provided valuable insights into the data they study.
+Scientists provided valuable insights into the data they studied.
 They also pointed out the key info customers need to know.
 Portfolio leaders offered their views on what info would be most valuable to customers.
 They also discussed how best to present it in the context of water quality.

 As part of this project, the SeSCRIPT logo received a modern refresh to reflect a more approachable and trustworthy image.
 This extended to the report itself, with the inclusion of a captivating cover page.
 The cover page showcased a serene and inviting waterbody, serving a dual purpose.
 It gave a quick visual link to the customer's water quality concerns.
 It also sparked hope.
 They could imagine a future where their waterbody could be or continue to be as clear and calm.
 This subtle approach aimed to excite and motivate the customer to take action based on the water analysis report's findings.

-A modern design and brand refresh with clean layout, easy-to-read fonts, and a consistent color scheme enhanced readability.
+A modern design and brand refresh with a clean layout, easy-to-read fonts, and a consistent color scheme enhanced readability.
 Headings, subheadings, and bolded text create a clear order.
 They guide the customer through the analysis in a logical way.
-Whenever possible, the text keeps concise and avoids technical jargon.
+Whenever possible, the text is concise and avoids technical jargon.
 Simple explanations accompany data to ensure clear understanding.
 Charts and tables are placed to show data, such as contaminant levels.
 They allow for easy spotting of trends and any elevated numbers needing monitoring.
 The report utilizes a Word document format, enabling scientists to easily and quickly fill out and/or edit the document for the customer.

 ![Photo](/images/graph.tiff)